 The central point of cryptography and steganography is the same.
 Both are used to protect sensitive information or “the message” from an unauthorized third party.
 However, they use completely different methods to protect this data.

 Cryptography refers to transforming the raw text over to a ciphertext, which cannot be understand without the use of a key.
 If someone does intercept an encrypted message, they can easily see that an encryption method has been applied.
+An important part of cryptography is mathematics.

 However, steganography does not change the format of the information, but it does conceal the message.